-Poeticall Musicke is an early music band from London.
+Poeticall Musicke is an early music band based in the UK.
 Founded in 2011 and named after Tobias Hume’s 1607 collection of viol music and songs, their exhilarating sound and energetic schedule of concerts and recordings have attracted a growing local and international audience.
 They are supported by a number of generous patrons, including Dame Emma Kirkby DBE and Suzi Digby OBE.

 Poeticall Musicke specialises in chamber music of the early and middle Baroque.
 Their vivid soloists are accompanied by continuo instruments from a diverse palette of theorbo, lute, spinet, viol, harp, organ, cello and lirone.